pr130/vaccc19de_rki_data/README.md

 find the raw data (xlsx files and sheets as csvs) in `data/raw` and the time series at `data/cumulative_time_series.csv`.

+# License

+## Data

+I’m currently figuring out how to license the data / whether there are any restrictions from RKI’s side - I don’t suspect that there are any but I haven’t found any information on that yet.

+## Code

+Code is licensed under a MIT License.
+See LICENSE.md for more information.

 # Data

 ## `data/cumulative_time_series.csv`